The best after-school activities for children to keep boredom at bay before bedtime

 • Cards and accessories sold separately

-The Kids Mini Top lets children tilt, spin and rock with the help of an adult or on their own.
+The Kids Mini Top lets children tilt, spin, and rock with the help of an adult or on their own.
 It can have a calming and soothing effect and even helps with children's balance.
-It's a great outlet for them to have after school, and they can even sit in it with their teddies watching a show.
+It's a great outlet for them to have after school, and they can even sit in it with their teddies watching a TV show or listening to a story.

 Pros